hackshackers/hackshackers-hugo/content/hacks-hackers-seeks-research-coordinator.md

 Hacks/Hackers is looking for a Project Area Research Coordinator to help us wrangle research communications and resources for a software prototype aimed at helping users engage in conversations around vaccine efficacy.
-A little bit about the project can be found <a href="https://newsq.net/2021/09/22/hacks-hackers-partners-awarded-funding-to-participate-in-the-2021-national-science-foundations-convergence-accelerator/">here</a>.
+A little bit about the project can be found [here](https://newsq.net/2021/09/22/hacks-hackers-partners-awarded-funding-to-participate-in-the-2021-national-science-foundations-convergence-accelerator/).

 This is a temporary full-time, remote role for six months, which may be extended should the project gain additional funding.
 Applications will be reviewed starting November 22, 2021 on a rolling basis until the position is filled.
 The position start date is January 10, 2022.